bbordere/multilayer-perceptron/README.md

 ![pairplot](https://github.com/user-attachments/assets/72c627d3-8ef3-4978-a2ed-6d254f06eb77)
 </br>
-(This pairplot does not represent the entire dataset because of its size)
+(This pairplot does not represent the entire dataset, for reasons of legibility)

 ## Training Part
 We need to divide the dataset into two parts before training: one for training and one for validation, in order to assess the model's performance in a robust way.